John Erskine, Earl of Mar (1558–1634): Union of the Crowns

 In November 1603 the Spanish ambassador, the Count of Villamediana, invited the Duke of Lennox and the Earl of Mar to dinner, and according to Arbella Stuart asked them "to bring the Scottish ladies, for he was desirous to see some natural beauties."
 These included Jean Drummond and Anne Hay, with Elizabeth Carey.

-The Earl of Mar was created Lord Cardross in 1610; he was a member of the Court of High Commission and was Lord High Treasurer of Scotland from 1615 to 1630.
+In September 1606, Mar was with the court at Beaulieu Abbey but fell ill with a burning fever.
+For fear of contagion, he was taken to Southampton where he recovered.
 In January 1608, Henry Howard, 1st Earl of Northampton, formerly one of the "secret correspondents", wrote to Mar asking for the recipe that would restore his favour with Anne of Denmark.
-In April 1608 Mar was summoned to court in London.
+In April 1608, Mar was summoned to court in London.
 He made a will making Marie Countess of Mar his executor, leaving her a jewel bought from William Herrick, and reserving to his eldest son by his first wife important items including the silver basin set with mother-of-pearl which had been a gift from Queen Elizabeth, and a jewel given to him by the King of France.

+The Earl of Mar was created Lord Cardross in 1610; he was a member of the Court of High Commission and was Lord High Treasurer of Scotland from 1615 to 1630.

 In September 1612 Mar asked King James if the Laird of Findlater could be made a Baron.
 The King wrote that there were too many Scottish noblemen already, which caused discontent in England, and was prejudicial to the Union.
+On 5 April 1616, Mar attended a meeting at Whitehall Palace to discuss proposals for Prince Charles to marry a French princess.

+Mar's sons went on a Grand Tour in France in 1616 with their tutor John Schaw.
+James Hudson wrote to the Earl of Mar in September 1616 mentioning that Sergeant Bowie had met them and they were well.

 King James came to Scotland in 1617 and during his return journey he wrote to Mar on 16 August from Hoghton Tower asking him to send a couple of terriers or earth dogs for fox hunting.
 In 1620 Mar, as treasurer, was to pay the expenses of the king's falconer travelling to Orkney and Shetland for hawks.
 In 1621 King James requested fir tree seeds for the Marquis of Buckingham to plant at Burley on the Hill.

 The depute-treasurer Gideon Murray died in 1621, and Mar wrote to King James in July assuring him that Murray's good management would continue, and that he himself had visited Linlithgow Palace to see the new north range being built.

 Mar died at Stirling on 14 December 1634.
+He was buried at Alloa on 7 April 1635.

 A portrait of Mar by Adam de Colone of 1626 gives his age as 64 years.
 The painter used a fine but old linen tablecloth as a support rather than canvas.